 There is a need for both types.
 The old-standard set screw collar uses a combination of friction and shaft penetration by a hardened screw to achieve its grip on the shaft.
 Most of the holding ability is accomplished by the penetration of the point of the screw into the shaft.

-The SC collar doesn't do a good job in certain areas – it is much less effective on a shaft that is harder than the set screw, because there is little or no penetration.
+The set screw collar doesn't do a good job in certain areas – it is much less effective on a shaft that is harder than the set screw, because there is little or no penetration.

 Because holding power is linked to penetration of the set screw into its shaft, there are set screws available with points having knurls or other trick configurations, all to make a deeper penetration into the shaft.
 That takes the worst feature of the set screw collar and magnifies it.
-It can be quite a nuisance for that person who has to remove components from a shaft that was assembled with set collars.
-And, of course it doesn't do a thing for you if the shaft is harder than the screw.
+It can be quite a nuisance for someone who has to remove components from a shaft assembled with set collars.
+And, of course, it doesn't do a thing for you if the shaft is harder than the screw.

-SC collars aren't as readily adjustable, because of that "memory" matter shown in the illustration.
+Set screw collars aren't as readily adjustable because of that "memory" matter shown in the illustration.
 Any and all of the above are solved with the clamp style collar.
-That's why we make both types.
+That's why we focus on clamp collars these days.

 asndsa